 Mindfulness is the practice of training the mind to enhance awareness of our thoughts, feelings and sensations.
-It can help us all - teachers, parents and students included by increasing attention span, concentration, and emotional resilience throughout periods of uncertainty, when it's common for stress and anxiety to build up.
-For a great introduction, read our Mindfulness for Unsettling Times guide.
+It can help us all - teachers, parents and students included by increasing attention span, concentration, and emotional resilience throughout periods of uncertainty such as COVID-19, when it's common for stress and anxiety to build up.
+For a great introduction, read our Mindfulness for Unsettling Times guide